fcdoc/doc/en/flashduty/mixin/alert_integration/pagerduty.md

 - Method 1: Include parameters in QueryString integration_key
 - Method 2: Pass integration_key as the service_key parameter into Payload

-### Configuration Examples
+### Configuration Example

 Take [ElastAlert2](https://github.com/jertel/elastalert2) as an example:

-1. Step 1: Obtain the Push Address
+1. Step 1: Obtain the push address

-Fill in the integration name on the current page and save it.
-Reopen the integration details and copy the push address, such as:
+Fill in the integration name on the current page and save it, then reopen the integration details and copy the push address, such as:

 ```
 {api_host}/event/push/alert/pagerduty?integration_key=xxx
 ```

-2. Step 2: Modify the Push Address
+2. Step 2: Modify the push address

 Modify the source code of the deployed ElastAlert instance, [view diff](https://github.com/jertel/elastalert2/commit/e815a62a6b1eecef6e1fef13afd99d905b67fc34):

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/pagerduty/1.avif" />

-3. Step 3: Report the Alert Event
+3. Step 3: Report the alert event

 Follow the [ElastAlert PagerDuty Push Configuration Document](https://elastalert2.readthedocs.io/en/latest/ruletypes.html#pagerduty) steps to configure the alert: